 The Rules Committee was appointed by Mayor Hoy and consists of Councilors Stapleton (Committee Chair), Gwyn, Phillips and Mayor Hoy.
 Councilor Nordyke is the alternate.
 The Committee, working with the City Attorney, reviewed the Rules and arrived at a consensus on changes to several rules and additions.
-The complete council rules with the proposed changes are set forth in Attachment 1 and summarized in Attachment 2.
-A more comprehensive discussion of the proposed changes is below.
-Corresponding changes to Urban Renewal Agency Board Rules are also proposed for amendment (Attachment 4).
-No corresponding changes are needed to the SHA Bylaws.
+The complete council rules with the proposed changes are set forth in Exhibit A to